sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 #### ODBC

 Before you can use the access-odbc addon, confirm that the environment variables in the _odbc_cas.settings_ and _odbc_saserver.sh_ will represent where ODBC configurations will live.
 The default configuration expects that ODBC configuration files will be available in the directory `/sasinside`.
 For single containers running on Docker, this directory is mapped automatically directly to the running container from the Docker host.
-If running on kubernetes, `/sasinside`, or a preferred directory used should be mapped to the _sas-viya-programming_, _sas-viya-computeserver_ and _sas-viya-sas-casserver-primary_ pods.
+If running on kubernetes, `/sasinside`, or a preferred directory used should be mapped to the _sas-viya-programming_, _sas-viya-computeserver_ and _sas-viya-cas_ pods.

 ```
 export ODBCSYSINI=/sasinside/odbc